-Received: date Revised: date Accepted: date Published: date
+Received: 23 November 2022 Revised: 31 December 2022 Accepted: 3 January 2023 Published: 10 January 2023

 Copyright: © 2023 by the authors.
-Submitted for possible open access publication under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/).
-Several ground-based NDT technologies and sensors are currently available for subsidence monitoring and displacement mapping.
-Amongst others, accelerometers [2], strain gauges [3], Global Position System (GPS) [4], levelling [5], Ground Penetrating Radar (GPR) [6-8], Laser Scanner [9,10], Infrared Thermography (IRT) [11] and terrestrial SAR Interferometry [12], have been used in the sector.
+Licensee MDPI, Basel, Switzerland.
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/).
+(GPR) [6-8], laser scanners [9,10], infrared thermography (IRT) [11] and terrestrial SAR interferometry [12] have been used in the sector.

-However, costs of the equipment are substantial and the on-site survey operations can be demanding and difficult to implement with a high temporal frequency at the network level.
-This is due to economic and administrative budget constraints, above all [13].
-To tackle these limitations, several advanced satellite-based remote sensing techniques, i.e., the Persistent Scatterers Interferometry (PSI), amongst which the PS-InSAR [14,15] and the Small BAseline Subset (SBAS) [16], have gained momentum in the last few years for the monitoring of transport assets and the investigation of the surrounding environment.
-Several successful applications have proven the viability of using satellite-based remote sensing techniques in this sector, paving the way to the development of further research and applications [13].
-In addition, the wide land coverage and the possibility to collect data with a high-temporal frequency, have contributed to promote the use of this technology in combination with other monitoring techniques.
+However, the costs of the equipment are substantial, and the on-site survey operations can be demanding and difficult to implement, with a high temporal frequency at the network level.
+This is above all due to economic and administrative budget constraints [13].
+To tackle these limitations, several advanced satellite-based remote sensing techniques, i.e., the persistent scatterers interferometry (PSI) methods, amongst which are the Permanent (or Persistent) Scatterers Interferometry (PS-InSAR) [14,15] and the Small BAseline Subset (SBAS) [16], have gained momentum in the last few years for the monitoring of transport assets and the investigation of the surrounding environment.
+Several successful applications have proven the viability of using satellite-based remote sensing techniques in this sector, paving the way for the development of further research and applications [13].
+In addition, the wide land coverage and the ability to collect data with a high temporal frequency have contributed to the promotion of the use of this technology in combination with other monitoring techniques.
 The concept of data integration of the information collected by non-destructive testing and satellite-based techniques with different spatial and temporal resolutions stands as a future challenge in research [13,17,18].
-New investigations have recently emerged with the aim to define novel algorithms, methods, and surveying procedures for the integration of multi-source, multiresolution and multi-temporal information.
-A main advantage of this approach is in the provision of additional information, which are not available when technologies are used individually [17-19].
-This paper is organised as follows: an introduction is given in Section 1 and it is followed by an overview of significant stand-alone applications of satellite remote sensing and ground-based NDT methods for infrastructure monitoring (Section 2).
-Section 3 reports an overview of the main maintenance strategies and monitoring procedures for transport assets, followed by Section 4 describing aim and objectives of this paper.
-Section 5 reports an overview of Persistent Scatterers Interferometry (PSI) applications for infrastructure monitoring.
+New investigations have recently emerged with the aim of defining novel algorithms, methods and surveying procedures for the integration of multi-source, multi-resolution and multi-temporal information.
+A major advantage of this approach is in the provision of additional information that is not available when technologies are used individually [17-19].
+This paper is organised as follows: an introduction is given in Section 1, followed by an overview of significant stand-alone applications of satellite remote sensing and ground-based NDT methods for infrastructure monitoring (Section 2).
+Section 3 reports an overview of the main maintenance strategies and monitoring procedures for transport assets, followed by Section 4, describing the aim and objectives of this paper.
+Section 5 reports an overview of PSI applications for infrastructure monitoring.
 Section 6 presents recent studies on the combined application and data integration between ground-based and PSI methods in the monitoring of transport structures.
 Advances, benefits and main challenges for network-level monitoring with satellite remote sensing are reported in Section 7.
 Conclusions, challenges and future perspectives are discussed in Section 8.